dita-ot/website/README.md

     Ruby is installed on macOS and most Linux distributions by default.
 If the command above does not respond with information on the installed Ruby version, see [Installing Ruby][4] for instructions.

-2. Install [Jekyll][5]:
+2. Install [Bundler][5]:

-        gem install jekyll

-3. Install [Bundler][6]:

         gem install bundler

-4. Switch to your clone of the project website repository:
+3. Switch to your clone of the project website repository:

         cd ~/dita-ot-website

-5. Install all of the required gems from the project’s `Gemfile`:
+4. Install all of the required gems from the project’s `Gemfile`:

         bundle install

 ## Running Jekyll

-To build a copy of the site locally, use the `bundle` command to start the Jekyll build:
+To build a copy of the site locally, use the `bundle` command to start the [Jekyll][6] build:

     bundle exec jekyll serve